aojedao/Microfactory/collections/_posts/2022-10-26-Scalability.md

 > The specific definition given for scalability in Korenet al.(1998) is ‘the ability to adjust the production capacity of a system through system reconfiguration with minimal cost, in minimal time, over a large capacity range, at given capacity increments’.

+Therefore our definition for scalability is:

+Scalability is a system's or device's ability to modify their Key Performance Indicators (KPI) as a function of a set of controlled variables, such as size, module quantity, component quality, etc.

  Here's a footnote [^1].